Presidential Innovation Fellows

 Q: Are housing expenses covered?

-A: No, each individual PIF should expect to cover their own housing expenses.
+A: No, PIFs should expect to arrange their own housing and cover their own housing expenses.

 Q: When are the next PIFs expected to start work?

-A: Each agency is responsible for the timetable of its own project, but we expect the second round of PIFs will begin work in April or May of 2013.
+A: We expect the third round of PIFs will begin work in June of 2014.

 Q: Why should I apply to be a PIF?